Modern Slavery and Human Trafficking Statement (financial year 2023)

 Framestore operates a number of policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

-● Ethical Complaints and Whistleblowing policy - The organisation encourages all its workers, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
+- Ethical Complaints and Whistleblowing policy - The company encourages all its employees, customers and other business partners to report any concerns related to the direct activities, or the supply chains of, the organisation.
 This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
-The organisation's whistleblowing procedure is designed to make it easy for workers to make disclosures, without fear of retaliation.
-Employees, customers or others who have concerns can contact Anne Murphy, Human Resources Director anonymously if preferred to raise a concern.
+The whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
+Employees, customers, or others who have concerns can contact Anne Murphy, Global Human Resources Director anonymously if preferred to raise a concern.

 For the next financial year: